py-code314/battleship/README.md

-# Webpack Template for Odin projects
+# Solution for Project Battleship (The Odin Project)
-## Add ESLint and Prettier